onivim/oni2/docs/docs/languages/rescript.md

 ![rescript-install](https://user-images.githubusercontent.com/13532591/109860695-4f349100-7c13-11eb-9ef4-aa2078a384bc.png)

-> Alternatively, can install from CLI with: `oni2 --install-extension chenglou92.rescript-vscode`
+> Alternatively, the extension can be installed via the CLI: `oni2 --install-extension chenglou92.rescript-vscode`

-3) Open Onivim in the root folder of your project
+3) Open Onivim in the root folder of your project.

 If everything goes well, the extension will prompt you to build your project: